-\$110 course fee charged per semester \$80 Uniform Cost fee which becomes the property of the student (this is an approximate cost and will be adjusted accordingly)
+\$225 per year for course and training materials. \$65 Uniform Cost fee which becomes the property of the student (this is an approximate cost and will be adjusted accordingly).
+Some second hand uniforms may be available to purchase.
+Covered leather school shoes or safety boots are also manditory.
+Excursion costs as required.